 Right of Paternity

-This right refers to the author’s right to have their name on a work, to use a pseudonym and to remain anonymous.
-Generally, an author has this right whenever they have economic rights in a work, and this right applies in relation to uses covered by the economic rights.
-For example, an author has the right to have their name on the cover of their book.
+The right of paternity refers to the author’s right to have their name on a work, to use a pseudonym and to remain anonymous.
+For example, an author has the right to have their name on the cover of their book (this is true even if they have assigned copyright to someone else).

 Right of Integrity